Fauna of Indonesia: Conservation

 45% of Indonesia is uninhabited and covered by tropical forests, however, a high population growth and industrialisation, has affected the existence of fauna in Indonesia.
 The wildlife trade has had a detrimental effect on Indonesia's fauna, including rhinoceroses, orangutans, tigers, elephants, and certain species of amphibians.

 Up to 95% of animals sold in markets are taken directly from the wild, rather than from captive breeding stock; and more than 20% of the animals died in transportation.
 As of 2003, The World Conservation Union lists as endangered 147 mammals, 114 birds, 91 fish and two invertebrate species.

 Some habitats have been protected since the early 20th century firstly under Dutch Colonial law.
 Indonesia's first national parks were established in 1980, and in 2009 there were 50 declared national parks.
-Six of these are also World Heritage Sites and 3 are wetlands of international importance under the Ramsar convention.

 Endangered primates

 Around 40 primates of the 200 primate species in the world are found in Indonesian forests.
 Four Indonesian primates were included among the 25 most endangered primates in the world; they are the Sumatran orangutan (Pongo abelii), the Siau Island tarsier (Tarsius tumpara), the Javan slow loris (Nycticebus javanicus) and the pig-tailed langur (Simias concolor).